blablacar/blablatech/_posts/2015-06-29-how-we-started-building-a-second-engineering-hub-in-10-steps.md

 Just make it clear how to communicate and over which channel, and stick to it.
 This means <del>repeat</del> over-communicate, <del>repeat</del> over-communicate, <del>repeat</del> over-communicate.

+.

 I want to end this article with a warning.
 First of all, our second engineering hub is only about to start.
 We'll see in a year or two how good we all did.
 Second I want to say that team building is a social science, meaning that there are no rules or laws of nature.
 Things that work for us might not work for you, but I'm convinced that it's worth sharing our experiences in the hopes of pattern matching.
+This brings me to one last advice: Since we are already around, Poland might actually not be a good choice at all!
+Less competition for talent is always better ;)